mvsde/mailbox/README.md

 **NOTE:** For now, `sendmail` is required for the test emails to work.

-## Build
+## Build for production

-To generate production ready files use this command:
+To generate production-ready HTML files use this command:

 ```bash
 npm run build